-Cell cycle-specific positioning of the nucleus sustains fundamental processes in brain and muscle development.
-We plan to establish how correct timing, directionality and velocity of transport of the nucleus is achieved, by characterizing the interactions of cargo adapter Nup358 with opposing motors Bicaudal D2/dynein and kinesin-1.
 We intend to apply cryo-EM to determine structures of the dynein adapter Bicaudal D2 with cargo adapters and kinesin-1 bound at atomic resolution.
-The goal of the proposal is for me to become an independent single-particle cryo-EM researcher.
-I am well-trained for the proposed work.
-As a graduate student with Nobel laureate Hartmut Michel, I determined a structure of a 500 kDa integral membrane protein complex that is crucial for essential energy transfer processes.
+Nuclear positioning of the cell nucleus by motors sustains fundamental processes in brain and muscle development and we plan to establish how correct timing, directionality and velocity of transport of the nucleus is achieved, by characterizing the interactions of cargo adapter Nup358 with opposing motors Bicaudal D2/dynein and kinesin-1.
+I am well trained for the proposed work, with a 20-year track record in Structural Biology.
+Recently (9/2021-5/2022) I have completed a rigorous embedded training program in single-particle cryo-EM at the National NIH Center for Cryo-EM Access and training (NCCAT), with Dr. Bridget Carragher and Dr. Clint Potter, co-directors of NCCAT.
+As a graduate student with Nobel laureate Hartmut Michel, I determined a structure of a 500 kDa integral membrane protein complex by X-ray crystallography that is crucial for essential energy transfer processes.
 During my postdoctoral training with Nobel laureate Günter Blobel I have applied a combination of structural biology and biophysical methods to characterize protein components of the nuclear pore complex (e.g. Solmaz et al., 2011, Cell 147: 590; Solmaz et al., 2013, Proc Natl Acad Sci U S A 110: 5858).
-In 2014, I started my research group at Binghamton University, which focuses on how the cell cycle-specific transport of the nucleus is orchestrated, which is important for brain and muscle development (e.g. Noell et al., 2019, J Phys Chem Lett 10: 4362; Cui et al., Traffic, 2020, 21: 463-478; Cui et al., 2019, Biochemistry, 58: 5085; Noell et al., 2018, Biochemistry, 57: 6538; Loftus et al., 2017, Cell Cycle, 16: 1414.).
-This project is supported by my long-standing collaborators, Reza Khayat, who is an expert in cryo-EM and Yusuf.
-M Ali and Kathy Trybus, who are experts in the motor field and with whom I have also published (Cui, Ali, Goyal, Zhang, Loh, Trybus, Solmaz, 2020, Traffic 21: 463).
+In 2014, I started my research group at Binghamton University, which focuses on how the cell cycle-specific transport of the nucleus is orchestrated, which is important for brain and muscle development (e.g., Gibson et al. 2022, eLife 11:10.7554/eLife.74714; Noell et al., 2019, J Phys Chem Lett 10: 4362; Cui et al., 2020, Traffic 21: 463-478; Cui et al., 2019, Biochemistry, 58: 5085; Noell et al., 2018, Biochemistry, 57: 6538; Loftus et al., 2017, Cell Cycle, 16: 1414.).